sasmita37190/Ai-Resume-Screener/README.md

 # Ai-Resume-Screener
-This IS My first AIML Project
+This IS My first AIML Project.
+Author-Sasmita Sahoo